ndew623/mnpk8sguides/kustomize/README.md

 ```
 which does the same thing.

+As you can probably guess, `kubectl kustomize | kubectl delete -f -` or `kubectl delete -k <dir>` will cleanup any resources that were created.

 # More Kustomize

 This is a simple example and overview of the basic concepts.